 SAMBAA (South Asian MBA Association)

-The Latino Business Association (LBSA) is a non-profit organization at the University of California, Berkeley dedicated to its members’ advancement in the pursuit of their professional development and self-improvement.
+The Latinx Business Association (LBSA) is a non-profit organization at the University of California, Berkeley dedicated to its members’ advancement in the pursuit of their professional development and self-improvement.
 LBSA was officially established in 1998, when only three Latino students were admitted into UC Berkeley’s Walter A. Haas School of Business.
 These three unique individuals, Ulysses Romero, Eddie Martin, and Jorge Rodriguez, witnessed the low representation of Latinos in both academia and the corporate workforce.
 They realized the great necessity for an organization that could serve as resources for undergraduate Latino students seeking to achieve academic success and business aspirations.
 Following this epiphany, an idea rose and LBSA was founded.
 As a result, the founders and the first generation of LBSA members excelled in their courses and succeeded in incorporating themselves in the corporate World.

 UC Berkeley LBSA Network